 ARIES PGRs are managed in cohorts.
-Our commitment to develop a cohesive and supportive working group will be facilitated through four weeks of mandatory whole-cohort residential training bringing together the whole cohort to learn, socialise, and work collectively across disciplinary divides.
+Our commitment to develop a cohesive and supportive working group will be facilitated through four weeks of mandatory whole-cohort residential training.
+In this way we bring together the whole cohort to learn, socialise, and work collectively across disciplinary divides.
 The four weeks of training doesn’t occur in a single block, but is spread throughout your PhD, with training delivered at appropriate points during your studies:

 Year 1